 The title is a parody of a line from the children's nursery rhyme "Sing a Song of Sixpence".
 "When the pie was opened, The birds began to sing; Wasn't that a dainty dish, To set before the king?"
 See more »

-In Rod Sterling's opening narration, we are told that the 'X-20 is an experimental Air Force interceptor that has been 900 miles into space'.
+In Rod Serling's opening narration, we are told that the 'X-20 is an experimental Air Force interceptor that has been 900 miles into space'.
 That altitude is far beyond the capability of fighter jets; even if the X-20 *did* attain that high of an altitude, the aircraft and its crew would be exposed to the radiation of the Van Allen belts.
 By comparison, the space shuttle typically operates at altitudes between approximately 180-240 miles.
-To be fair, this episode was filmed in 1959 when travel/exploration beyond low Earth orbit was not well understood.
+To be fair, in 1959 this was not well understood yet.
 See more »

 Her name: X-20.
 Her type: an experimental interceptor.
 Recent history: a crash landing in the Mojave Desert after a thirty-one hour flight nine hundred miles into space.
 Incidental data: the ship, with the men who flew her, disappeared from the radar screen for twenty-four hours.